nirvanasupermind/pluto/README.md

-This project is an older version of volcano.
+This project is an older version of [Eris](https://github.com/nirvanasupermind/eris).